 Flying with a breast pump

-One important thing that applies to all of the below scenarios: no matter how short your flight is, if you are flying with a breast pump, carry your pump on.
+TSA breast pump policy is that breast pumps can be carried on or checked.
+However, I would recommend that no matter how short your flight is, if you are flying with a breast pump, carry your pump on.
 Your airline may consider it a medical device and not count it as a carry-on.
 (You should call to confirm the rules for the airline you’re flying and get them in writing if possible.)